stellasphere/eobject/README.md

 Thus, it is recommended that function names do be named in lower-case.
 In the future, function names will become case-insensitive.

 ### Pulling arguments from the request body
-eobject also has the option of pulling argument data from a JSON-formatted body of a HTTP request. **This functionality must be enabled via the `acceptbodyfunctionarguments` option in the [settings] (#settings-options) in order to be used.**
+eobject also has the option of pulling argument data from a JSON-formatted body of a HTTP request. **This functionality must be enabled via the `acceptbodyfunctionarguments` option in the [settings](#settings-options) in order to be used.**

 Although having a body for other types of requests is theoretically valid, eobject only accepts common practice request bodies in PUT, POST and PATCH requests.